amitsubhashchejara/Hyperactive/docs/source/installation.rst

 Installation
 ============

-Hyperactive can be installed via pip and supports Python 3.10 through 3.14.
+Hyperactive can be installed via pip and supports Python |python_version_range|.

 Installing Hyperactive
 ----------------------